Skip to content

 Regulation

-EU Battery Regulation (2023/1542) is the EU's comprehensive framework for sustainable batteries — replacing the 2006 Battery Directive with mandatory lifecycle performance standards, carbon footprint declarations, recycled content requirements, and digital Battery Passports for EV and industrial batteries.
+EU 2023/1542 mandates lifecycle standards, carbon footprint, recycled content, and digital Battery Passports for EV and industrial batteries.

 EU Responsible Person